How to Contribute#

 Thank you for your interest in contributing to Pyodide!
 There are many ways to contribute, and we appreciate all of them.
 Here are some guidelines & pointers for diving into it.

-This will run a set of linters at each commit.
-Currently it runs yaml syntax validation and is removing trailing whitespaces.
+This will run a set of linters for each commit.

 Pyodide has adopted a Code of Conduct that we expect all contributors and core members to adhere to.

 Work on Pyodide happens on GitHub.
 Core members and contributors can make Pull Requests to fix issues and add features, which all go through the same review process.
 We’ll detail how you can start making PRs below.